Haydencoe/year-scrolling/README.md

 # year-scrolling
-Year changing design that changes when scrolling through sections of text.
+JavaScript based year changing animation that changes when scrolling through sections of text.